Choose the perfect holiday letting

 Trains arrive into the town’s Victorian-era railway station directly from Manchester or from Liverpool via Chester.
 There are also regular trains from other major cities, including Cardiff and London.
 While Llandudno is a highly walkable town, those wanting to get out and see the surrounding areas will find a hire car to be an advantage.

 There are no major cities in North Wales and consequently no airports serving the immediate vicinity.
-The two closest airports are Liverpool and Manchester, from which Llandudno holiday lettings are easy to reach via train or car.
+The two closest airports are Liverpool and Manchester, from which it's easy to get to your Llandudno accommodation via train or car.

 Weather in Llandudno